NadhifRadityo/Stima-Tucil3-13523045/README.md

 ## 🔍 Heuristic Analysis

-- **Car Distance**: An admissible heuristic based on the minimal moves for the primary car to reach the goal.
+- **Car Distance**: Heuristic based on the minimal moves for the primary car to reach the goal.
+This heuristic is not admissable, because a distance of > 1, would be over-counted since it still only requires 1 cost.
 - **Blocking Cars**: Admissible and generally stronger than Car Distance by considering immediate blockers.
 - **Recursive Blocking**: More accurate than basic blocking analysis, though more computationally expensive per tick.